Berkeley-CS61B/website-sp24/policies/index.md

 ### Staff Email

-The e-mail address [cs61b@berkeley.edu](mailto:cs61b@berkeley.edu) will send a message to the course staff (Josh and the head TAs).
+The e-mail address [cs61b@berkeley.edu](mailto:cs61b@berkeley.edu) will send a message to the course staff (instructors and the head TAs).
 You can use it for correspondence that you don't want to seen on our class forum.
-The head TAs and Josh all read it, so you will usually get a reply within a few days.
+The head TAs and instructors all read it, so you will usually get a reply within a few days.
 If you send a question that is of general interest, we may post the response on Ed (we will keep personal information out of it, of course).
 If you have any problems that require an exception to course policy (e.g. medical emergencies or sudden necessary travel that result in extended absences), please contact [cs61b@berkeley.edu](mailto:cs61b@berkeley.edu).
-**Please do not email Josh or course staff for exceptions.
+**Please do not email the instructors or course staff for exceptions.
 Email [cs61b@berkeley.edu](mailto:cs61b@berkeley.edu)**.

 ### Beacon